Desirable options are clustered in pricey packages, low rear-seat cushion penalizes longer legs.

 The manufacturer provided Edmunds this vehicle for the purpose of evaluation.

-2010 Nissan Altima Overview Edmunds experts have compiled a robust series of ratings and reviews for the 2010 Nissan Altima and all model years in our database.
+Is the 2010 Nissan Altima a good car?
+Edmunds experts have compiled a robust series of ratings and reviews for the 2010 Nissan Altima and all model years in our database.
 Our rich content includes expert reviews and recommendations for the 2010 Altima featuring deep dives into trim levels and features, performance, mpg, safety, interior, and driving.
 Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.

 We're also regular people like you, so we pay attention to all the different ways people use their cars every day.
 We want to know if there's enough room for our families and our weekend gear and whether or not our favorite drink fits in the cupholder.
 Our editors want to help you make the best decision on a car that fits your life.

 How do people like the 2010 Nissan Altima?
 Consumer ratings and reviews are also available for the 2010 Nissan Altima and all its trim types.
 Overall, Edmunds users rate the 2010 Altima 4.6 on a scale of 1 to 5 stars.
 Edmunds consumer reviews allow users to sift through aggregated consumer reviews to understand what other drivers are saying about any vehicle in our database.
 Detailed rating breakdowns (including performance, comfort, value, interior, exterior design, build quality, and reliability) are available as well to provide shoppers with a comprehensive understanding of why customers like the 2010 Altima.